9 Different Types of Geckos in Australia

 Photo by Craig Manners

-Whether you’re living in Australia or visiting for a short time, you would certainly have come across different geckos.
+Whether living in Australia or visiting briefly, you will certainly have come across different geckos.

 Geckos are easy to tame and are fast becoming popular as pets.
 They come in a wide range of shapes, sizes, and habitats.